JamesRandall/Simple-Paging-Grid/README.md

     });

 If a template is missing as shown by the null in the example above (or instead if the cell template array contains less elements than the number of column keys) then the default behaviour will be used for that cell - you only need to supply templates for those you do want to customise.

+If you want to format data within the template (for example to convert a JSON date to a localised human friendly date) then a good way to do this is to register helpers with Handlebars.
+For more details see the Handlebars documentation here: <http://handlebarsjs.com/>

 ## Header Templates